danmar/cppcheck/man/manual.md

 ### Check files manually or use project file

 With Cppcheck you can check files manually by specifying files/paths to check and settings.
-Or you can use a project file, such as CMake or Visual Studio.
+Or you can use a build environment, such as CMake or Visual Studio.

 We don't know which approach (project file or manual configuration) will give you the best results.
 It is recommended that you try both.
 It is possible that you will get different results so that to find the largest amount of bugs you